Walking the Tree

 Breadth First Search (BFS)

-- Level Order: Row by row.
-(Used for finding shortest path in unweighted graphs).
+- Level Order: Row by row, top to bottom, left to right.
+(Used for finding the shortest path in unweighted graphs or discovering the closest nodes first).

 2. Interactive Analysis